 Ethnomusicology has proved a perfect fit for my extra-performative inclinations.
 At SOAS, I focused on the history and musical performance of medieval North Indian devotional poetry.
 Thus, I was able to combine my background in music with my interests in poetry, religion and history.
 I also had the privilege of studying Gurmukhi translation in one-on-one lessons with linguist, Christopher Shackle.
 Most importantly for me, I gained a deeper understanding of the non-Western side of my ethnocultural background and why I sensed antipathy (from members of my ethnocultural community) towards my pursuing music as a profession.
 The framework for being a musician is completely different in Canada: it is not tied to religion or heredity here; nor is it clouded by gender prejudices.

 After many years making a living as a performing musician in Toronto, I returned to academia to pursue a Ph.D. in 2004.
 Again, my situation informed my subject matter.
-Since the late 1990s, my performing colleagues and I noted the sharp decline in professional opportunities for Western classically trained musicians.
+Since the late 1990s, my performing colleagues and I noticed the sharp decline in professional opportunities for Western classically trained musicians.
 This decline was paralleled by the business world and arts funders/presenters increasingly emphasizing diversity and diverse representation in the workplace and onstage.
 Thus, my doctoral research focused on the effects of official multiculturalism on contemporary Canadian music-making, with a particular focus on public funding, identity politics and liberal-democracy, notions of culture within multiculturalism, and conflicting definitions of authenticity.
 My thesis, Eh 440: Tuning into the Effects of Official Multiculturalism on Publicly Funded Music in Canada is available through the online thesis portal, T-space.

 In 2016, Routledge published Improvisation and Music Education: Beyond the Classroom (edited by Mark Laver and Ajay Heble,) in which I contributed a chapter on improvisation and contemporary pedagogy—from the Western classical perspective.
 In the chapter, I argue that an ability to improvise--even simply having the openness to creating, rather than only interpreting music--is an increasingly important tool for the contemporary musician.
 Moreover, I also suggest that improvisatory abilities are important to cross-genre and cross-cultural dialogue and collaboration.